How to apply

 Your application will be considered by your first choice college after you receive, from us, an offer of a place.
 If your first choice college cannot offer you a place, the department will ensure that you receive an offer from another college.
 You are not required to make a separate application to a college.
 You should hear from a college within 8 weeks of receiving your offer letter from the Department.
 If you have not please contact us.

-No person may be admitted as a Postgraduate Research (PGR) student unless he or she has also been admitted as a member of a college.
+No person may be admitted as a Postgraduate Research (PGR) student unless they have also been admitted as a member of a college.
 Colleges collectively agree to admit all those offered a place for graduate study by a University Admitting Body.
 A College entry condition is to illustrate the ability to cover fees and living expenses, ideally throughout the duration of the DPhil programme.

 Making an Application

 All applicants must submit the following materials in order to be considered for admission to a research programme:

 - Three academic references